casejs/docs/properties.md

 ## Property types {#property-types}

-Each property has a **type** that represent real-world usages.
+Each property has a **type** that represents real-world usages.
 Some of them have specific options.

 ### String